dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 See [staging support](#staging-support) for authentication options when `dlt` copies files from buckets.

 ## Write disposition
-All write dispositions are supported
+All write dispositions are supported.

 ## Data loading
 Data is loaded using `INSERT VALUES` statements by default.